Budva: Etymology

-In Montenegrin the town is known as Будва or Budva; in Italian and Latin as Budua; in Albanian as Budua and in ancient Greek as Bouthoe (Βουθόη).
-According to Ernst Eichler and others, Budva, Butua and Βουθόη (Bouthóē) is ultimately derived from Proto-Albanian *bukta-.
-(Modern Albanian butë "soft, mild").
-The etymology may refer to the climate of the place.
+In Serbo-Croatian, the town is known as Будва or Budva; in Italian and Latin as Budua; and in (classical/ancient) Greek as Bouthoe (Βουθόη) and Butua (Βουτούα).

 History

-Extensive archaeological evidence places Budva among the oldest urban settlements of the Adriatic coast.
-Substantial documentary evidence provides historical references dating back to the 5th century BC.

-A legend recounts that Bouthoe (Βουθόη - Bouthoē) was founded by Cadmus, the founder of Thebes, Greece, when exiled out of Thebes, finding a shelter in this place for him and his wife, goddess Harmonia.
+A legend recounts that Bouthoe (Βουθόη - Bouthoē) was founded by Cadmus, the founder of Thebes, Greece.
+When exiled from Thebes, he found a shelter in this place for himself and his wife, the goddess Harmonia.

-Greek colonization of Adriatic began in the 4th century BC, when an Emporium was established on the site of Budva.
-In the 2nd century BC, the area of Budva became part of the Roman Empire.
-Upon the fall of the Empire and its division into east and west, the defensive barrier which separated the two powers happened to run across this area, subsequently making a lasting impact on the history and culture of this town.
+The first record of Budva dates back to the 5th century BC.
+Originally, the site belonged to the state of Illyria.
+In the 6th century BC, during the Greek colonization of the Adriatic, a Greek emporium was established.
+In the 2nd century BC, the area of Budva became part of the Roman Republic and from 27 BC, of the Roman Empire.
+Upon the fall of the Empire and its division into east and west, the defensive barrier that separated the two powers happened to run across this area, subsequently making a lasting impact on the history and culture of this town.

 In the 6th century, Budva was part of the Byzantine Empire, and in the following two centuries, Slavs and, to a lesser extent, Avars began to arrive in the area, mixing with the native Roman population.
 Budva bay was reportedly known as Avarorum sinus (Avar bay') during the Avar incursions.
 In 841, Budva was sacked by Muslim Saracens, who devastated the area.

-In the early Middle Ages, Budva was reigned by a succession of Doclean kings, as well as Serbian and Zetan aristocrats.
+In the early Middle Ages, Budva was ruled by a succession of Doclean kings, as well as Serbian and Zetan aristocrats.